Cornwall in a Bottle

 Description

 Not to be outdone by their neighbours in Devon and Somerset, Healeys has grown to become Cornwall’s largest cyder maker because it is… er… very good cyder!
 Don’t just go for the cyder.
 The other reason to visit is that it distils excellent cyder whiskey and cyder brandy.
-Visitors can enjoy watching apples crushed in a traditional press, indulge in a little tasting in a cobbled cellar, scoff Cornish cream teas (jam on first or risk deportation back across The Tamar) and a chance for an afternoon snooze in the apple orchard.
-As well as some liquid refreshment to take home, pick up some of Healeys’ delicious jams and chutneys.
+Visitors can enjoy watching apples crushed in a traditional press, indulge in a little tasting in a cobbled cellar, scoff Cornish cream teas (jam on first or risk deportation back across The Tamar) and have a chance for an afternoon snooze in the apple orchard.
+As well as some liquid refreshments to take home, pick up some of Healeys’ delicious jams and chutneys.

 Where to Stay: